Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

 	        Cap.@0Vdc: These predictions are a function of cap. voltage rating, cap. area, and nominal capacitance.
-The datapoints of the delta_C vs. Vdc are found in capacitor_pdf_data.csv, listed as [Label (see Mathematica doc esr_size_freq_cap_data.nb for encoded description/version), Mfr part no., Vrated, Area (w/ size code, inside functions will decode size codes into mm^2), Vdc_meas, deltaC at Vdc_meas, capacitance at 0Vdc.
+The datapoints of the delta_C vs. Vdc are found in capacitor_pdf_data.csv, listed as [Label (see Mathematica doc esr_size_freq_cap_data.nb for encoded description/version), Mfr part no., Vrated, Area (w/ size code, inside functions will decode size codes into mm^2), Vdc_meas, deltaC at Vdc_meas, capacitance at 0Vdc].
 These points were collected manually and recorded here to be used for training.

-    4. ML model training:
+    4. ML model training (__main__ --> ML_model_training() ):
-        Description: This section is where the ML model trainings occur.
-There are many models needed by the tool.
-To start, go into main_script.py and run ML_model_training().
+        Description: This section trains the various ML models used throughout the tool.
 	Most of the ML model training code is in fet_best_envelope.py.
-        For most parameters, it is also important to take the log10 of the data. reg_score_and_dump_cat() is the main function for training models.
-Inside this function, param_training_dict() is a dictionary with {training_category1:
+        Note that it is also important to take the log10 of the data for many of the parameters.

+	reg_score_and_dump_cat(): the critical function for training models.
+Inside this function, param_training_dict() is a dictionary with:
-        {'inputs': inputs1, 'outputs': outputs1, 'file_name': filename1, 'order': order1}, {training_category2: {}}.
+ 	{training_category1: {'inputs': inputs1, 'outputs': outputs1, 'file_name': filename1, 'order': order1}, {training_category2: {}}.
-        Note that 'file_name' is where the trained ML models are put onto, and that it's important that the optimization tool is looking at the correct files and folders. 'order' is a numerically ascending list, necessary for the chained regression multi-output method used by the tool.
+        	'file_name': where the trained ML models are put onto.
+It is important that the optimization tool is looking at the correct files and folders.
+	 	'order': a numerically ascending list, necessary for the chained regression multi-output method used by the tool.
    		This has to match the number of outputs.
+Uses cross-validation
-Uses cross-validation to score models, and various ML model algorithms can be commented or uncommented.
-Uncomment the specified line towards the end to dump the trained models onto the specified joblib file.
+        	to score models, and various ML model algorithms can be replaced (see end of function).
 There is also commented-out code beneath for comparing the testing performance with the performance on the training data itself.

         Transistors:
         Inside train_all(), set parameter_training = 'main_page_params' or 'pdf_params'.
-The first few steps are generally
-        the same, with slightly different parameters considered and datasets used.
-The first step removes outliers using the outlier_detect() function, on the parameters in parameter_list, w.r.t.
-Vdss. outlier_detect() is based on using the Mahalanobis distance.
-The second step takes the Pareto front of the data on the specified dimensions of interest.
+For both options, the first few steps are similar, with slightly different parameters considered and datasets used (main page or pdf).

+  	i) outlier_detect(): remove outliers on the parameters in parameter_list, w.r.t.
+Vdss. outlier_detect()
+        is based on using the Mahalanobis distance.
+Next, this function takes the Pareto front of the data on the specified dimensions of interest.
 	Note that there are some dimensions that should not be included in the Pareto front, but that have to be specified in data_dims_keep to make sure they are retained by the dataset after taking the Pareto front.
 The third step uses one-hot encoding to assign variables to the FET technology and channel type.

-Finally, the fet_training() function is used to train the three separate parameter
-        sets: main page, pdf params, and area.
+	ii) fet_training(): trains the three separate parameter sets: main page, pdf params, and area.
 	These three parameters are specified in the retrain_parameter argument of fet_training().
 The df should be supplied for this function.

-        main page parameters: After doing the above three main first steps, there are three different retrain parameters that must be gone through to have all necessary joblib files currently used by the tool: FOMs (which is the main page general data), area (which is the KNN area predictions), and initialization (which is to get the initial estimates for the optimization parameters, and takes a slightly different set of inputs). main page general data: If retrain_parameter == 'FOMs', go into reg_score_and_dump_cat() with the specified inputs and outputs.
+        iii) main page parameters: After the above steps, there are three different parameters that must be trained in order to have all necessary joblib files currently used by the tool:
+		1) FOMs (which is the main page general data)
+  		2) area
+    		3) initialization (which is to get the initial estimates for the optimization parameters, and takes a slightly different set of inputs).

+	    1) main page general data: If retrain_parameter == 'FOMs', go into reg_score_and_dump_cat() with the specified inputs and outputs.

-            area prediction: If retrain_param == 'area', will go into area_training().
+            2) area prediction: If retrain_param == 'area', will go into area_training().
 Dump the trained models onto 'full_dataset_Pack_case.joblib'.

-            initialization: If retrain_parameter == 'initialization', go into reg_score_and_dump_cat() and get starting predictions for Rds as a function of other variables.
+            3) initialization: If retrain_parameter == 'initialization', go into reg_score_and_dump_cat() and get starting
+            predictions for Rds as a function of other variables.

-        pdf parameters: After doing the above three main first steps, also have some additional GaN data here for Coss and Vds,meas measurements.
-Also have some additional Qrr, IF, diFdt, and trr data a little farther down for transistors.
+        iv) pdf parameters: When this is set as the argument, this trains ML models on pdf parameters.
+The files used here also include additional GaN data with Coss and
+        Vds,meas measurements, as well as some additional Qrr, IF, diFdt, and trr data a little farther down for various transistor types.
-        Could also add any additional pdf datasheet data here if want to add that manually.
-The next new thing is computing tau_c and tau_rr for all datapoints.
-This is done here by making a call to Qrr_est_new().
-Dump this new file with available info onto 'cleaned_fet_dataset_pdf_params3'.
-Finally, go into fet_training() w/ arguments retrain_params = 'FOMs' and training_params = 'pdf_params'.
+        You could also add any manual additional pdf datasheet data here. tau_c and tau_rr are computed here for all datapoints.
+This is done here by calling Qrr_est_new().
+	The data with this information is dumped onto 'cleaned_fet_dataset_pdf_params3'.
+After adding any additional data, go into fet_training() w/ arguments retrain_params = 'FOMs' and training_params = 'pdf_params' to complete this training step.

         Inductors:
         main page/Steinmetz parameters, and initialization: Farther down in train_all() is a line for csv_file = 'csv_files/inductor_training_updatedAlgorithm.csv'.